richard-giraud/sfp/packages/sfp-cli/command-docs/build.md

 FLAGS
   -f, --configfilepath=<value>    [default: config/project-scratch-def.json] Path in the current project directory
                                   containing  config file for the packaging org -p, --buildOnly=<value>...
-Only build artifacts for the provided packages, comma separated list of package names -r, --repourl=<value>           Custom source repository URL to use in artifact metadata, overrides origin URL defined in git config
+Only build artifacts for the provided package names,use comma separated list of package names if there are multiple packages -r, --repourl=<value>           Custom source repository URL to use in artifact metadata, overrides origin URL defined in git config
   -v, --devhubalias=<value>       (required) Username or alias of the Dev Hub org.